ChenjieSU/always_learning_google_products/material_design/README.md

   - Experimental area to ensure we want to continue with Materialize
 - `05-material_design_bootstrap`
   - Exploring using this for groja.com or seeourminds.com or both
+- `06-landing_page_examples`
+  - Looking to re-do groja.com and seeourminds.com using material design
+    - MDL, Materialize, or MDB - using any one of these will be fine
+    - Idea: Materialize for artsyvisions.com, MDL for groja.com, and MDB for seeourminds.com
+  - Looking to re-do those landing pages
+  - Want to look at a bunch of them and think about it for awhile